 See our full Samsung Galaxy Note 20 Ultra review

-While the Galaxy Note 20 Ultra may reflect the pinnacle of Android hardware achievement, the Pixel 4a is a strong contender for the pinnacle of Android software achievement.
+While the Galaxy S21 Ultra may reflect the pinnacle of Android hardware achievement, the Pixel 4a is a strong contender for the pinnacle of Android software achievement.
 For $349, the Pixel 4a hardware is quite good; it features a 5.8-inch OLED display, a solid mid-range processor and the same 12MP rear camera found in the $700 Pixel 5.

-The two complaints that can be levied against the Pixel 4a is that it has relatively weak battery life and its processor is well behind other mid-tier Android devices and the budget iOS competitor, the iPhone SE (2020).
+The two complaints that can be levied against the Pixel 4a is that it has relatively weak battery life and its processor is well behind other mid-tier Android devices and its budget iOS competitor, the iPhone SE (2020).
 The battery life may be a problem for those that can’t easily top off their smartphone throughout the day, but unless you are looking to game on your smartphone, the processor isn’t an issue for day-to-day use.